 On September 27, 2011, a representative of the National Research Center for Women & Families gave testimony at an FDA meeting on pelvic mesh and called for a recall of vaginal mesh devices.
 Their voice joined dozens of likeminded medical and nonprofit health organizations arguing that the proven dangers of vaginal mesh outweigh any potential benefits.

-Several vaginal mesh products have been recalled or withdrawn from the market by their manufacturers – potentially as a result of the high volume of lawsuits resulting from mesh complications.
+Several transvaginal mesh products have been recalled or withdrawn from the market by their manufacturers – potentially as a result of the high volume of vaginal mesh lawsuits.

 Boston Scientific ProteGen Sling

 The ProteGen Sling was the first vaginal mesh device that the FDA cleared for sale.
 It was released in 1996 for use in SUI surgeries, but within a period of months, reports of serious complications began to surface.
 Boston Scientific voluntarily recalled their product in 1999.
 But this recall came after numerous similar products used the ProteGen Sling’s approval for sale as a pathway for their own clearance.
 Many of these products are still on the market.

 Mentor’s ObTape vaginal sling

 In March 2007, the OpTape vaginal sling was discontinued by its manufacturer, Mentor.
 Despite this, Mentor did not withdraw OpTape products that were already for sale, meaning some continued to be used in pelvic surgeries.

 C.R.
 Bard’s Avaulta Plus, Pelvilace, and Uretex

 C. R. Bard have withdrawn three transvaginal mesh products in response to calls for additional testing.
 These products are: